 The tricep dips are an ideal exercise to increase the muscle mass of the arms, specifically the triceps.

-To perform this exercise, you will need a four-legged chair to use it as a support, with the chair it will be easier to perform the movement, with which you will have to concentrate the effort exclusively on the triceps.
+To perform this exercise, you will need a four-legged chair to use as support.
+With the chair, it will be easier to perform the movement, with which you will have to concentrate the effort exclusively on the triceps.

 1. Rest your hands on the chair’s seat, just above its front legs.